 ProTrack Co-op differs from internships or conventional summer employment in the following ways:

-- Co-op students historically perform better since employer evaluation documents form part of the university’s bachelor of science degree requirements.
+- Co-op students historically perform better since employer evaluation documents form part of the university’s degree requirements.

 - Co-op students attend an optional professional development course before their first employment experience.

 - Co-op students are required to write reports describing each co-op experience, which may be of value to the employer.

 - Co-op students are considered full-time students while employed full-time and are governed by policies and procedures established by the university.

 Employer Benefits Explained